Akshay448/codechef-problems-solution/README.md

 # codechef-problems-solution
-Solutions to all the problems on Codechef in C++.
+Solutions to all the problems on Codechef in Python.